 According to the data we obtained, between 2017 and 2021, approximately 45,000 invitations went to skilled workers who received their postsecondary education in the U.S–88 percent of whom were not U.S. citizens.

 This is especially disconcerting because many international students at American universities do want to work in the U.S. after graduation.
-What’s more,the U.S. desperately needs these students.
+What’s more, the U.S. suffers from labor shortages in many key industries and desperately needs these students.
 Still, our outdated immigration system makes employing them unnecessarily difficult.

 One of the most common pathways for international students to remain in the United States is Optional Practical Training, followed by a bid in the H-1B lottery.
 Unlike Express Entry, success in the H-1B lottery is not based on merit, but on a random selection of petitions chosen for adjudication.
 The most recent rate of selection was about one in four, meaning that nearly 75 percent of H-1B hopefuls never had the chance to put their credentials before U.S. immigration officials.

 This lottery and the overall capacity restraints of the immigration system put the U.S. at a distinct disadvantage.
 We invest in educating and training thousands of international students every year, often with incredibly valuable skill sets.
 But then we don’t offer opportunities for these skilled individuals to stay and contribute to our economy after graduation–despite the high demand from employers.
 This amounts to our loss, and Canada’s gain.

 Since 2013, Canadian companies have regularly run billboard advertisements in Silicon Valley to target and potentially poach U.S. educated foreign workers that are frustrated by the American immigration system’s limitations.
 These billboards are straightforward: “H-1B Problems?
 Pivot to Canada.”
 Though they target individuals, companies are also responding.